n0vember24/todo-tg-bot/README.md

 pip install -r requirements.txt
 ```

-* Then, create new .env file and set all necessary variables there
+* Then, create new .env file in root folder and set all necessary variables there

 ```python
 # How it should look like: